slatedocs/slate/source/index.md

 # Feedback: Final Application Result

+All arguments are optional, although a JSON object must be provided.

 ## Arguments

 > The following URLs are used to notify IdentityMind of the acceptance or rejection of an application by the merchant.